• Skip to main content

 The eighth tip is to use unsweetened vegan milk instead of sweet ones like coconut milk.

-The best vegan mashed potatoes use unsweetened plant milk (non-dairy milk) such as cashew milk, almond milk, plain oat milk, or rice milk because they have a neutral yet nutty flavor and don't affect how the potatoes taste.
+The best vegan mashed potatoes use unsweetened almond milk, or non-dairy options such as cashew milk, almond milk, plain oat milk, or rice milk because they have a neutral yet nutty flavor and don't affect how the potatoes taste.

 You can use soy milk.
 It is creamy enough, but make sure it is not the kind that has a lot of flavors since it can affect the final result.
 We don't want soy-flavored mashed potatoes.